 One of the most common pole bean supports is, well, the pole.
 This straight stick is so often used when staking beans that it is has given its name to the bean it supports.
 The bean pole is used because it is one of the easiest ways to stake up pole beans.

 When using poles as pole bean supports, you’ll want the pole to be 6 to 8 feet (2-2.5 m.) tall.
 The pole should be rough to help the bean grow up the pole.

 When planting pole beans to grow on a pole, plant them in hills and place the pole in the center of the planting.

 Bean plant teepee

-These store bought wire frames are frequently found in the home garden and are a quick, at-hand way how to stake up pole beans.
+These store bought wire frames are frequently found in the home garden and are a quick, at-hand way for how to stake up pole beans.
 While you can use tomato cages for staking beans, they make less than ideal pole bean supports.
 This is because they are not tall enough for the typical pole bean plant.

-If you use tomato cages as a way how to stake up pole beans, just realize that the bean plants will outgrow the cages and will flop over the top.
+If you use tomato cages as a way to stake up pole beans, just realize that the bean plants will outgrow the cages and will flop over the top.
 They will still produce pods, but their production will be reduced.